 The hot ticket to have at Milan Fashion Week was a seat on one of the woven intrecciato leather benches at the Bottega Veneta show.
 Presented inside a transparent tent framed by the Arch of Peace at the Sempione Gate the designer produced a collection that took the house in a bold new direction.
 One where the interiors of cars inspired the designs of the leather pieces while the neckline, and specifically exposing the collarbone, became a leitmotif of the lineup.

 Lee also smartly presented both his menswear and womenswear designs together.
-A choice that, our report, The State of Menswear, has been proven to be very effective, particularly when presenting co-ed shows during the womenswear shows.
-Co-ed catwalks was the direction that more and more brands in Milan took this season with houses like Gucci, Giorgio Armani, Missoni, Roberto Cavalli, Antonio Marras and Salvatore Ferragamo all blending their two collections together.
+A choice that, our report, The State of Menswear shows, has been proven to be very effective, particularly when presenting co-ed shows during the womenswear shows.
+Co-ed catwalks were the direction that more and more brands in Milan took this season with houses like Gucci, Giorgio Armani, Missoni, Roberto Cavalli, Antonio Marras and Salvatore Ferragamo all blending their two collections together.